Holomorphic functions with Nash real part: Proof of Theorem

 \subsection{Acknowledgments}

-The author would like to thank Edward Bierstone for showing us the (brilliant) calculation of Cartan and Jos\'e F. Fernando for suggesting us an argument that simplified our original proof of Lemma \ref{realcomplex}.
+The author would like to thank Edward Bierstone for showing us the (brilliant) calculation of Cartan and Jos\'e F. Fernando for suggesting an argument that simplified our original proof of Proposition \ref{realcomplex}.
+The author is also strongly indebted to the anonymous referee for their careful reading and comments that have clarified an imprecise argument.